DF-LLaVA: Unlocking MLLMs for Synthetic Image Detection via Knowledge Injection and Conflict-Driven Self-Reflection: Experiments

-We also present the generalization experiment results of DF-LLaVA on DMimage\cite{C10} in Table \ref{table:dmimage}.
+We also present the generalization experiment results of DF-LLaVA on DMimage\cite{C10} in Table \ref{table:dmimage}, following Huang et al. \cite{C16}.
 The experimental results demonstrate that DF-LLaVA achieves performance comparable to, or even surpassing expert models while retaining its capability for artifact explanation.
 In particular, regarding the overall F1 score and performance on the fake class, DF-LLaVA attains the best results, outperforming all expert models.
-Notably, it also significantly outperforms FakeVLM and the baseline methods LLaVA-LoRA/FullFT.
-Although DF-LLaVA performs relatively weaker than expert models on the real class—likely due to class imbalance in the training data, it still achieves substantial improvements over prior approaches such as FakeVLM, particularly in detecting fake images, which is the key objective in synthetic image detection.
+Although DF-LLaVA performs relatively weaker than expert models on the real images—likely due to class imbalance in the training data, it still achieves substantial improvements over prior approaches, particularly in detecting fake images, which is the key objective in synthetic image detection.

-Interestingly, by examining both Tables \ref{tab:main results} and \ref{table:dmimage}, we identify two noteworthy observations: (1) The performance of LLaVA-LoRA on discrimination tasks is substantially lower than that of LLaVA-FullFT, suggesting that low-rank adapter may not be well-suited for this task.
-(2) LLaVA-FullFT slightly outperforms FakeVLM, which may be attributed to the fact that FakeVLM additionally fine-tunes the vision encoder—potentially disrupting its visual representations.
+Fig.\ref{qua} presents DF-LLaVA’s qualitative evaluation.
+DF-LLaVA is capable of detecting synthesis-related defects—such as visual artifacts, abnormal textures, and structural inconsistencies—while providing fine-grained natural language rationales.
+In contrast to approaches that rely on fixed probability thresholds, DF-LLaVA offers intuitive and interpretable explanations, which substantially improve detection transparency and support more trustworthy and reliable assessments of synthetic content.